MahumFarhan/substrATE/tutorial.md

 ### Family hits

-Open `laminarin_family_hits.tsv` in a spreadsheet application.
+To see family hits, open `laminarin_family_hits.tsv` in a spreadsheet application.
 This is the core output table — one row per gene hit, with columns for:

 - `sample` — genome name